Allegheny County reassessment lawsuit becomes reality

-Introduction: A recent news article profiled four Western Pennsylvania school districts on their use of federal COVID aid and what might happen after the money
+Introduction: A recent news article profiled four Western Pennsylvania school districts on their use of federal COVID aid and what might happen after the

 Summary: How does Allegheny County compare with other counties across the nation on per-resident government spending, revenue and staffing?
-What about population change and
+What about population change

-The Pennsylvania Award for Student Success Program (voucher system) of $100 million that would be directed toward low income students attending low-achieving public schools in
+The Pennsylvania Award for Student Success Program (voucher system) of $100 million that would be directed toward low income students attending low-achieving public schools

 Summary: Allegheny County’s services are provided by 6,125 employees, with 4,681 in the executive branch.
 County government is required by the Home Rule Charter to